jaredchua32/jcSlider/wiki/configuring_jSliders_options.md

 **Description**: The `width` property is what determines the `max-width` of the main image slider container.
 The default value of this property is `'auto'`, which is 100% the width of the first image in the `images` array.

+Please visit the [demo page](http://jaredchua.com/jslider/wiki/demos/width.html) to see this property in action.

 ***

 ### ii. `frameBG`

 **Possible values**: Any valid CSS `background-color` value in string format such as `'#000000'`, `'rgb(255,255,255)'`, `'rgba(255,255,255,1)'`, `'red'`, `'black'`, `'hsl(0, 100%, 50%)'`, `'hsla(240, 100%, 50%, 0.7)'`, `etc`.

 **Description**: The `frameBG` property is the `background-color` of the frames.
 The easiest way to understand this is by envisioning a picture frame with a picture that does not occupy the entire frame - `frameBG` is simply the parts of the frame that have not been covered by the image.
 Because jSlider has the ability to display images with varying dimensions, 'rectangles' are displayed around the image in order to preserve the image's aspect ratio.
 The default value of this property is `'#000000'`.

-[INSERT EXAMPLE HERE]
+Please visit the [demo page](http://jaredchua.com/jslider/wiki/demos/framebg.html) to see this property in action.

 ***